APogue/APogue.github.io/_posts/posts/2024-09-13-TitleVIModel-via-TitleIX.md

 - mention the updates

+### Title VI doesn't go far enough, why?

+- Acting as a reactionary agency will not suffice

+	- There are enough ongoing investigations to prove that the system should shift from "reactionary" case law and agency guidance to "proactive" direct amendments and regulatory updates

+	- Backlog of investigations etc

+- The system has been flooded with reports and chaos ensued

 ### Title IX Isn't Perfect

 - Go into the core areas of Title IX that should be the backbone of Title VI